allianceauth/allianceauth/docs/installation/auth/settings.md

 ### DEBUG
 Replaces the generic `SERVER ERROR (500)` page when an error is encountered with a page containing a traceback and variables.
 May expose sensitive information so not recommended for production.
 ### ALLOWED_HOSTS
-A list of addresses used to validate headers: AllianceAuth will block connection coming from any other address unless `DEBUG` is `True`.
+A list of addresses used to validate headers: AllianceAuth will block connection coming from any other address.
 This should be a list of URLs and IPs to allow.
-For instance, include 'mydomain.com', 'www.mydomain.com', and the server's IP address to ensure connections will be accepted.
+In most cases, just adding `'example.com'` is sufficient.
+This also accepts the `'*'` wildcard for testing purposes.
 ### DATABASES
 List of databases available.
 Contains the Django database, and may include service ones if enabled.
 Service databases are defined in their individual sections and appended as needed automatically.
 ### LANGUAGE_CODE